jimfunk/django-postgresql-netfields/README.rst

 History
 -------

-Main repo was originaly kept https://github.com/adamcik/django-postgresql-netfields Late April 2013 the project was moved to https://github.com/jimfunk/django-postgresql-netfields to pass the torch on to someone who actually uses this code actively :-)
+Main repo was originally kept https://github.com/adamcik/django-postgresql-netfields Late April 2013 the project was moved to https://github.com/jimfunk/django-postgresql-netfields to pass the torch on to someone who actually uses this code actively :-)